assertj/assertj-examples/README.md

 - In your IDE, add `src/test/generated-assertions` to the project java sources if you IDE shows errors/missing classes.

 ### AssertJ-Swing examples

+The **master** branch contains examples with the latest released version of AssertJ modules => you should be able to build it with mvn clean install command.

 **assertj-swing-aut** contains the AUT (application under test) that is tested by the examples.